 All personal injury cases have a limited amount of time in which claims can be brought forth called the statute of limitations.
 Florida statute 95.11(4) dictates the statute of limitations in most wrongful death cases.
 According to the statute, “the lawsuit must be brought within two years of the date of death.”

 For cases of medical malpractice, you can bring a lawsuit within two years of the time that you discovered or should have discovered that an incident of wrongdoing led to the death of a loved one.
-This time period cannot exceed four years from the date of the incident.
+This time period cannot exceed two years from the date of the incident.
 A well-practiced lawyer in Dade City could help you and your family pursue a wrongful death action within the state’s timeframe.

 Get in Touch with a Dade City Wrongful Death Attorney